ligato/docs/docs/tutorials/06_plugin-lookup.md

 Your plugin can be started without panicking.
 In this case, the dependency plugin starts before the primary plugin, and stops in reverse order.
 In other words, the dependency plugin stops first.
 Any attempt to use it in the primary plugin `Close()`method will cause panic.

-Despite the fact that this approach is working and correct in suitable scenarios, you should avoid it if possible.
-The `AfterInit()` can be used more effectively as you will see in the _3: Order dependencies using plugin lookup_ section of this tutorial.
+Despite the fact that this approach is working and correct in suitable scenarios, you should avoid it, if possible.
+The `AfterInit()` method can be used more effectively as you will see in the _3: Order dependencies using plugin lookup_ section of this tutorial.

 ---